LucasDelfino92/morrowindsharp/mw2.md

 Adds in lock-bashing from Daggerfall.
 - [**Lucky Strike - A Critical Hit Mod (MMC Edit)**](https://cdn.discordapp.com/attachments/218457935846703104/803328785436115004/Lucky_Strike_-_A_Critical_Hit_Mod_v1.0_MMC_Edit.zip) by R-Zero and the Morrowind Modding Community
 Add as Luck-based Critical Strike mechanic reminiscent of one in Daggerfall.
-  - Edited version of [**Lucky Strike - A Critical Hit Mod**](https://www.nexusmods.com/morrowind/mods/45765) that fixes some issues with the mod that prevented it from working correctly.
 - [**Religions Elaborated**](https://www.nexusmods.com/morrowind/mods/47843/) by Caeris
 Adds supply chests to the Imperial Cult and Tribunal Temple factions, disallows you from being a member of both factions, adds missing temple markers, and adds healing services to healers.
   - Install **No Quest Changes** only.